 As far back as the 1930’s the industrial psychologist, Herbert William Heinrich, identified that accidents are mainly caused by people.
 He demonstrated his point using a line of dominos to show the chain reaction between a person’s background / behaviours and how this causes unsafe situations and actions, resulting in loss.

-Objectives of Safe Behaviour
+Objectives of Behavioural Safety

 The major objective of an effective behaviour-based safety process is to make safe behaviour a habit.
 It is said that approximately 70% of what we do in a typical day is completed on automatic pilot or by ingrained habits.
 So why don’t we use this powerful driver to change our working habits to make them safer?